Answers to the Frequently Asked Questions

 - Recreation and Leisure; and

 If you have questions regarding the Senior Plan, please contact Sheila Driscoll, Community Services Superintendent, at 949-724-6670 or firstname.lastname@example.org.
-You can also view the Senior Services Strategic Plan at irvineseniors.org.
+You can also view more information on the Senior Services Strategic Plan webpage.

 How can I become a Senior Services volunteer?